qmcs/qmcs.github.io/content/articles/018-robocode.md

 Where can I find more methods and commands?
 --------------------

-Robocode have a bunch of built in methods and commands you can use to control your robot.
+Robocode has a bunch of built in methods and commands you can use to control your robot.
 So far we have only touched a few very basic ones.
-If you want to read more on how these method works or need to look up how to do certain things, take a look at these sistes:
+If you want to read more on how these method work or need to look up how to do certain things, take a look at these sites:

 - [Robot Methods](http://robocode.sourceforge.net/docs/robocode/)
 - [Robocode Wiki](http://robowiki.net/wiki/Robocode)